LOST HOSPITALS OF LONDON

 Following another NHS reorganisation in 1982, control of the Hospital passed to the Hammersmith Special Health Authority (which, in 1985, became the Hammersmith and Queen Charlotte's Special Health Authority).

-In 1990, when the Hospital had 72 beds, the former Casualty Department was redeveloped and became the Gunnersbury Unit for the assessment of the elderly mentally ill.
 In 1994 the Hospital became part of the Hammersmith Hospitals NHS Trust, together with Hammersmith Hospital, Charing Cross Hospital and Queen Charlotte's and Chelsea Hospital.

-The Acton Hospital finally closed in 2001.
+The Hospital finally closed in 2001.

 Present status (December 2007)